 Once you establish liability, there are two types of damages that you are entitled to – those that can be specifically measured, and those that cannot.

 Specific damages cover exact things.
 Things like medical bills that you incurred as a result of the injuries caused by the accident and time off of work.
 Specific damages also include future medical bills for treatment and vocational rehabilitation if your injuries prevent you from returning to the job that you’re accustomed to doing.
-Specific damages also take into account the damage to your property cause by the accident, specifically damage to your bike.
+Specific damages also take into account the damage to your property caused by the accident, specifically damage to your bike.

 Non-specific damages are those things that can’t be easily quantified.
 The pain and suffering that you endured as a result of your injuries are a perfect example of non-specific damages.
 While non-specific damages are hard to quantify, whatever amount is awarded must be reasonable to the facts of the case.
 To take a famous example, 2.7 million dollars was not considered a reasonable award for burns caused by a spilled hot coffee.
 In any personal injury case, a jury makes an award for damages, but, should the defendant raise a reasonable objection, the court decides if that award is fair under the circumstances.